crespopere/gedifix/README.md

 1. Log in to the Earth Engine Code Editor: https://code.earthengine.google.com/
 2. Create a new script.
-3. Copy the entire content of the JavaScript file (GEDIFIX).
+3. Copy the entire content of the JavaScript file (gedifix.js).
 4. Paste it into the editor.
 5. Click **Run**.